-- Persons identifying as Latino with income at 0-30% AMI has a disproportionate likelihood of having one of the four identified housing problems.
-The Latino population is 43.8 percent of the Springfield population, but 55.8 percent of extremely low-income households with a housing problem. - Persons identifying as White, non-Latino and with income at 50-80 percent AMI and 80-100 percent AMI have a disproportionate likelihood of having one of the four identified housing problems.
-The White, non-Latino population is 32.6 percent of the Springfield population, but 42.6 percent of low-income, and 43.8 percent of moderate-income households with a housing problem.
+- Latinos with income at 0-30% AMI has a disproportionate likelihood of having one of the four identified housing problems.
+The Latino population is 43.8 % of the Springfield population, but 55.8% of extremely low-income households with a housing problem. - Within the higher income categories of 50-80% AMI and 80-100% AMI, non-Latino whites have a disproportionate likelihood of having one of the four identified housing problems.
+Non-Latino whites make up 32.6% of the Springfield population, but are 42.6% of the 50-80 AMI population with a housing problem and 43.8% of 80-100 AMI households with a housing problem.
+However, it should be noted that the numbers of households in these two income categories that have any housing problems is very small compared to the numbers of people with low and extremely low-income who have housing problems.
+While these two data points indicate a disparity in the small population of higher-income people with housing problems, they represent a small portion of the overall population with housing problems.